 - Get to a healthy weight.
 Eat healthy foods and get active every day.

-- Don’t smoke, drink alcohol or abuse street or prescription drugs.
+- Don’t smoke, drink alcohol or abuse street drugs or prescription drugs.
 All of these can harm your baby.

 What is a preconception checkup?